-- In the Date Range list, choose the amount of calendar data to include in your message:
+- In the Date Range list, choose the timespan of calendar data to include in your message:

 or click Specify dates... to enter a custom date range:

-- In the Detail list, choose the amount of detail to show the recipients.
+- In the Detail list, choose the details you want to reveal to the recipients.
 By default, the

 None of the options include your items marked private unless you change the privacy option in Advanced options:

-- Optionally, you can restrict the information included in the message to your working hours by selecting the Only show time within my working hours check box.
+- Optionally, you can restrict the information contained in the message to your working hours by selecting the Only show time within my working hours checkbox.
 To change your working hours, click Set working hours.

 - Optionally, to see advanced options, click Show >>:

 - Include details of items marked private - This option requires Detail to be set to limited details or full details.
-Information that some private items exist is included, but no details about private items are shared.
+Information that some private items exist is added, but no other details about those private items are shared.

 - Include attachments within calendar items - This option requires Detail to be set to full details.
-All attachments on calendar items, such as spreadsheets, are included.
+All attachments to the calendar items, such as spreadsheets, are mailed.